lynnliu030/berkeley-os-prelim/cpu_concurrency/README.md

 * Process = set of threads + collection of resources
 * Thread = a single execution sequence within a process

-## Communication [IPC]: message passing v.s shared memory
-Inter-process communication (IPC) is a mechanism that allows processes to communicate with each other and synchronize their actions.
-Processes can communicate with each other through either shared memory model or message passing model.

-### Message passing
-Whenever a piece of data is to be exchanged, the process will invoke the kernel with a request to send information to target process.
-User-mode process will copy data into buffer, then issue a system call to request the data to be transferred.
-Once kernel is invoked, it will copy the transferred data first to its own memory.
-Then target process do similar things.

-E.x. pipe, message queue, that sits in the kernel space

-**Cons**: 1) one data exchange invokes two syscalls, one read, one write.
-2) transferred data are copied twice (i.e. kernel memory, receiving process).

-### Shared memory
-Processes initially set up a region of their virtual memory to use for IPC.
-Then it issues a system call to request that the kernel make the region shared.
-Other processes would do the same.
-The processes can read from and write to the region as normal, and there is no explicit syscall required to read new data.

-**Pros**: one-time penalty during set-up phase

-**Cons**: synchronization overhead

 ## Programming model: event v.s thread
 I find this article very interesting: https://berb.github.io/diploma-thesis/original/043_threadsevents.html.